-Because occupations involving physical labor dominate the local economy, Sidney is generally considered to be a blue-collar town.
-36.78% of the Sidney workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sidney is a blue-collar town, with 36.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sidney is a city of sales and office workers, construction workers and builders, and managers.
-There are especially a lot of people living in Sidney who work in office and administrative support (16.75%), management occupations (10.74%), and sales jobs (9.86%).
+There are especially a lot of people living in Sidney who work in office and administrative support (14.10%), management occupations (13.76%), and sales jobs (9.26%).

 Being a small city, Sidney does not have a public transit system used by locals to get to and from work.

-The citizens of Sidney are slightly less educated than the national average of 21.84% for the average city or town: 14.79% of adults in Sidney have a bachelor's degree or advanced degree
+The percentage of adults in Sidney with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.82% of adults in Sidney have a bachelor's degree or advanced degree.